Abadrausar/Rubble-/other/Rubble Readme.txt

 All documentation is in the "other" directory, this includes tutorials, template documentation, script documentation, and basic documentation of Rubble's internals.

+General users have no need to read ANYTHING except this readme and the addon list!
+Everything most users need to know (aside from things like how to install Rubble) can be found in the web UI addon description pages.

+Most of the documentation assumes you know what you are doing as far as general DF modding goes, please do not read documentation that is above your level and then complain that "Rubble is too hard".
+I do assume that modders will have at least some knowledge of programming (I apologize for this, as I know that not everyone does).
+If you do not know anything about programming most of the scripting stuff will be hard (if not impossible) to follow, but if you stick to using templates you will be fine (scripting is only used for advanced stuff anyway, most people will never need it).

 For examples of what all is possible with Rubble see the included addons, they cover a broad range of possibilities.
 Sadly comments explaining what is being done and why are often lacking, so if you cannot figure out why something was done a certain way just ask.

-If you do not plan on doing any modding with Rubble you only need to read this readme and the addon list, everything else is for modders.

-Modders will additionally want to read the following (in most-important-first order):
+Modders will want to read the following (in most-important-first order):
-	HowTo Rubble - Tutorials
+	HowTo Rubble - Tutorials, read at least the first two!
+Feel free to skip the others.
-	Rubble Basics - Lots of stuff about addons and Rubble in general Rubble Base Templates - The template documentation for the "Base/Templates" addon Rubble Native Templates - The documentation for the built-in template Rubble Libs Templates - The template documentation for the library addons Everything in "Rex Docs" - the Rex documentation, NEEDED if you plan to do any scripting The included addons - A little short on comments but full of great examples
+	Rubble Native Templates - The documentation for the built-in !TEMPLATE template Rubble Base Templates - The template documentation for the "Base/Templates" addon, this stuff is VERY important!
+	Rubble Libs Templates - The template documentation for the library addons Rubble Basics - Lots of stuff about addons and Rubble in general, some of this stuff is really advanced!
+	Everything in "Rex Docs" - the Rex documentation, feel free to skip this if you are not interested in scripting The included addons - A little short on comments but full of great examples

 ==============================================